dinanathsj29/angular7-step-by-step-tutorial/README.md

 22 Creating Custom Directives
 =====================
 - We know that Directives are an `instructions in the DOM`, they specify how to place your components and business logic in the Angular
-- There are many inbuilt structural directives like `ngIf` `ngSwitch` and `ngFor` used widely in angular
+- There are many inbuilt structural directives like `ngIf`, `ngSwitch` and `ngFor` used widely in angular
 - We can also create custom directives to implement some common logic/functionality (not existing) as a class `declared as @directive`

 Let's create a custom attribute directive to highlight text with blue color & italic style